Metal Roofing Best Practices

 Foam Closures

 Use Foam Closures to seal the openings between roofing panels.
-It stops dust, birds, insects, and wind driven rain from getting into your roof/building at the ridging, hip, valley and eaves.
+Foam Closures stop dust, birds, insects, and wind driven rain from getting into your roof/building at the ridging, hip, valley and eaves.
 Foam closures are sold solid or vented.

 Pitch & Sealants